Shreyansh144/aptos-references/playground/backup.txt

 1. From publishing module to the resource account: [446600 - 600000] Octas at a gas unit price of 100 Octas

-2. Transfer funds to resource account: [1800 - 2700] Octas at a gas unit price of 100 Octas
+2. Transfer funds to resource account: [55100 - 82600] Octas at a gas unit price of 100 Octas

 3. Resource account creation: [51200 - 76800] Octas at a gas unit price of 100 Octas

+4. Fa_coin creation contract: [345500 - 518200] Octas at a gas unit price of 100 Octas

+5. create-resource-account-and-publish-package: [399400 - 599100] Octas at a gas unit price of 100 Octas